AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Think about error cases, boundary checks, etc...
   - Case by case basis not every problem needs this.
   - Ask your interviewer if there is a lot of boundary checks if we can validate it through helper function.
+- Never write loose code.
+Make sure it is part of a function